robpellegrin/micro-cluster/README.md

 ### 3.2 Prometheus

+**Prometheus** is an open‑source monitoring system that collects metrics via HTTP pulls, stores them in a time‑series database, and provides a powerful query language (PromQL) for real‑time analysis.

 I found it more straight-forward to create a custom Prometheus exporter instead of trying to adapt an existing one.
 Running `python3 ./web-server.py` makes the node metrics available via HTTP.
 When an HTTP request hits the python web server at port `2146`, it executes `cluster-stats.bash`, then serves the resulting output.

 After installing Prometheus, add a new scape configuration to `prometheus.yml`.